PCC

 Raw materials in the production of plant biostimulants

-The raw materials used in the production of plant biostimulants are extremely diverse, as the category of biostimulants itself includes many different substances of natural and microbiological origin.
+The raw materials used in the production of plant biostimulants are extremely diverse, as this category encompasses a wide range of substances of natural and microbiological origin.

-• Humic substances: Humic and fulvic acids, derived from decomposed organic matter, are used to increase soil fertility and nutrient availability.
+• Humic substances: humic and fulvic acids derived from decomposed organic matter,

 Natural plant biostimulants play a key role in sustainable plant production.
-In addition to the basic active ingredients in the formulation, adjuvants are also necessary.
-They determine the effectiveness, stability, ease of application and safe miscibility of the biostimulant with other agrochemicals.
+In addition to the basic active ingredients, excipients are also essential in the formulation.
+They determine the effectiveness, stability, ease of application and miscibility of the biostimulant in the spray mixture.

-The most important group of chemical compounds used to create plant biostimulant formulations are surface-active substances, also known as surfactants.
-These are molecules with an amphiphilic chemical structure.
-They have a hydrophilic and hydrophobic group, which gives them an affinity for both polar and non-polar phases.
+The most important group of chemical compounds used to create formulations of plant biostimulants are surface-active substances – also known as surfactants.
+These are molecules with an amphiphilic chemical structure, i.e. they possess both a hydrophilic and a hydrophobic group, thanks to which they exhibit affinity for both polar and non-polar phases simultaneously.

-1. When added to a base solution, they lower the surface tension, reducing the barrier between liquid and gas, another liquid or a solid.
-This directly contributes to a more effective distribution of the preparation on the plant.
+• When added to the base solution, they lower the surface tension, reducing the barrier between one liquid and another liquid or a solid.
+This directly contributes to more effective distribution of the preparation on the plant (spreading aids), which translates into more efficient absorption and higher bioavailability, as well as preventing the spray droplets from bouncing off and running off the leaves (retention aids).

-4. They act as emulsifiers by combining immiscible components.
+• They act as emulsifiers by combining immiscible components, e.g. insoluble plant oil fractions with water.
 They prevent phase separation in the formulation and control its viscosity.

-5. They increase the biological effectiveness of plant biostimulants.
+• They enhance the biological efficacy of plant biostimulants.